Penalized maximum likelihood estimation and effective dimension: Examples

-\Section{A bound for local fluctuations} An important step in the whole construction is an exponential bound on the maximum of a random process \( \UP(\ups) \) under the exponential moment conditions on its increments.
+An important step in the whole construction is an exponential bound on the maximum of a random process \( \UP(\ups) \) under the exponential moment conditions on its increments.
 Let \( \dist(\ups,\upsc) \) be a semi-distance on \( \Ups \).
 We suppose the following condition to hold:

-\begin{description} \item[\( \bb{(\CS{d})} \)] \textit{ There exist \( \gmb > 0 \), \( \rups > 0 \), \( \nunu \ge 1 \), such that for any \( \lambda \le \gmb \) and \( \ups,\upsc \in \Ups \) with \( \dist(\ups,\upsc) \le \rups \) } \begin{EQA}[c] \log \E \exp \biggl\{ \lambda \frac{\UP(\ups) - \UP(\upsc)}{\dist(\ups,\upsc)} \biggr\} \le \nunu^{2} \lambda^{2}/2 . \end{EQA} \end{description}
+\begin{description} \item[\( \bb{(\CS{d})} \) ] \textit{ There exist \( \gmb > 0 \), \( \rups > 0 \), \( \nunu \ge 1 \), such that for any \( \lambda \le \gmb \) and \( \ups,\upsc \in \Ups \) with \( \dist(\ups,\upsc) \le \rups \) } \begin{EQA}[c] \log \E \exp \biggl\{ \lambda \frac{\UP(\ups) - \UP(\upsc)}{\dist(\ups,\upsc)} \biggr\} \le \nunu^{2} \lambda^{2}/2 . \end{EQA} \end{description}